agentflows/agentflows.github.io/visualization/example_1/example.md

 ### Step 2: Verification from Context Verifier

 **Completeness:**
-The memory addresses the query by using both the Image_Captioner_Tool and the Object_Detector_Tool.
-The Image_Captioner_Tool provided a detailed description of the image, stating that there are four blue buckets, each containing five baseballs, which totals to 20 baseballs.
+The memory addresses the query by using both the `Image_Captioner_Tool` and the `Object_Detector_Tool`.
+The `Image_Captioner_Tool` provided a detailed description of the image, stating that there are four blue buckets, each containing five baseballs, which totals to 20 baseballs.
 This description aligns with the task's requirement to identify the presence of baseballs.
-The Object_Detector_Tool was then used to count the baseballs, detecting 20 baseballs in the image.
-This matches the description provided by the Image_Captioner_Tool, confirming the count.
+The `Object_Detector_Tool` was then used to count the baseballs, detecting 20 baseballs in the image.
+This matches the description provided by the `Image_Captioner_Tool`, confirming the count.

 **Unused Tools:**
 All relevant tools have been used.
-The Image_Captioner_Tool provided context, and the Object_Detector_Tool confirmed the count of baseballs.
+The `Image_Captioner_Tool` provided context, and the `Object_Detector_Tool` confirmed the count of baseballs.

 **Inconsistencies:**
 There are no inconsistencies between the outputs of the two tools.
 Both tools indicate the presence of 20 baseballs.

 **Verification Needs:**
 The results from both tools are consistent, reducing the need for further verification.
-The Object_Detector_Tool's output aligns with the Image_Captioner_Tool's description, providing confidence in the accuracy of the count.
+The `Object_Detector_Tool`'s output aligns with the `Image_Captioner_Tool`'s description, providing confidence in the accuracy of the count.

 **Ambiguities:**
 There are no ambiguities in the results.
 The tools have provided clear and consistent information regarding the number of baseballs.